mrismanaziz/Reforestation/README.md

-## What is a centipedes's favorite Beatle song?
-I want to hold your hand, hand, hand, hand...
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!